MossWoodMetrics/MossWoodMetrics.github.io/contents/home.md

 we tackle the challenges that hinder scientific research.
 We aim to address issues like project replicability, transparency, bias, limited data (underpowered studies), and quality control.

 Underpowered studies and research bias are well-documented issues.
-Additionally, the reproducability of results is declining and there is weakening of confidence in the peer review system structure.
+Additionally, the reproducability of results is declining and there is weakening confidence in the peer review system structure.

 ### FluidFindings proposes an alternative approach: